 Second, try to engage people in rational, fact based conversations about what you think needs to be done to make things better.
 People who have an ideological mindset are not usually open to discussion so do not waste your time trying to have a conversation with them.
 There are other people that can be positively influenced so do your homework on issues and share your knowledge with them.

 We have one last chance to turn America around in November.
-Electing a Socialist or Progressive Democrat as the President will not solve our problems!Tags: Cost of living Current Events Economy Politics
+Electing a Socialist or Progressive Democrat as the President will not solve our problems!Tags: Economy Politics